 This region of Mexico is quite safe, but it still smarts if you exercise the right precautions.

-Don’t take Puerto Vallarta lightly just because it’s the safe area.
+Don’t take Puerto Vallarta lightly just because it’s a safe area.
 Tourists are targeted in all locations around the globe, so keep on the lookout for petty crime.